juanibiapina/zas/README.md

 It also has an HTTP server running on port 12044, and the install script sets up a rule that forwards requests on port 80 to 12044.
-When Zas receives the request, it extracts the Host header to determine the name of the app to proxy the request to.
+When Zas receives the request, it extracts the `Host` header to determine the name of the app to proxy the request to.

-If the app is not running, Zas chooses a port and calls 'foreman start' on the app directory with the PORT environment variable set, then it waits for the port to open.
+If there is a port mapping for that app on the config file, zas proxies the request to that port.

 ## Contributing